felix-mu/geomap-wms-panel/README.md

 > [!WARNING]
-> Since **Grafana >= 11.3.x** the location of the map tooltip breaks due to the [Change of body flexbox layout](https://github.com/grafana/grafana/issues/13437).
+> Since **Grafana >= 11.3.x** the location of the map tooltip breaks due to https://github.com/grafana/grafana/pull/89921, which makes the `<body>` the scrollable element (https://github.com/grafana/grafana/issues/89894).
 This had the effect of breaking the computation of tooltips on the map canvas (https://github.com/grafana/grafana/pull/94827).
 >
 > At the moment **Geomap WMS Panels of version 1.0.0, 1.0.1, 2.0.0 and 2.0.1** will experience these effects of wrong tooltips locations when using **Grafana >= 11.3.x**.
 >